presidenten/hmr-auto-accept-loader/README.md

 ## Usage
 This loader can for example be used right after eslint in webpacks preloader.
 Make sure to edit the `fileEnding` query according to the projects naming convention.
-Here it looks for files ending with `-store.js`.
+Here it looks for files with filenames ending with `-store.js`.
 ```javascript
 preLoaders: [
   {